semprag/semprag.github.io/basics.md

 - Equations and examples should be numbered in the same sequence.
 - References to examples appear inside parentheses, with no punctuation between elements.
   - E.g., we can refer to (12), or to its subexample (12a).

+We have found that the [linguex package](http://www.ctan.org/pkg/linguex) works well with our styles.
+You can load it by simply passing a `linguex` option to `sp.cls`.

+For more complex needs (complex glosses, for example), we recommend the [expex package](http://ctan.org/pkg/expex).
+We expect to offer full expex integration into our system soon.

 ## BibTeX and Citations